saem/vscode-nim/README.md

 Since then community members (notably: @RSDuck, @dscottboggs, and yours truly) have made various contributions directly to this version.
 From bug fixes to small enhancements.

-Presently (2020-12-13) the difference between the two extensions is likely not particularly noticeable to the casual user, arguably it's seen more active maintenance.
-Some differences you might notice:
+Some differences to the old extension you might notice:

 * diagnostics for macro based errors
 * log highlighting and problem detection with links to source code